PianoTexas International Festival & Academy

 Recitals

-Teacher performers will be scheduled to play in recitals.
+Solo recital programs will be arranged for the Teachers performers.
 These recitals take place in the superb acoustics of the three concert halls on the TCU campus.
-They are the heart of our program and allows for excellent experiences during the Festival.
+They are the heart of the program and provides excellent experiences during the festival.

-Repertoire submitted for PianoTexas may be used for both master classes and recitals.
+Repertoire submitted for PianoTexas may be used for your master class and recitals.

 Master Classes